Compellent Technologies

-Dell Compellent, formerly Compellent Technologies, Inc., was an American manufacturer of enterprise computer data storage systems that provided block-level storage resources to small and medium sized IT infrastructures.
+Compellent Technologies, Inc., was an American manufacturer of enterprise computer data storage systems that provided block-level storage resources to small and medium sized IT infrastructures.
 The company was founded in 2002 and headquartered in Eden Prairie, Minnesota.
 Compellent's flagship product, Storage Center, is a storage area network (SAN) system that combines a standards-based hardware platform and a suite of virtualized storage management applications, including automated tiered storage through a proprietary process called "DataProgression", thin provisioning and replication.
 The company developed software and products aimed at mid-size enterprises and sold through a channel network of independent providers and resellers.
-It became part of Dell in February 2011.
+Dell acquired the company in February 2011, after which it was briefly a subsidiary known as Dell Compellent.

 History

 Compellent Technologies was founded in 2002 by Phil Soran, John Guider, and Larry Aszmann.
 The three had network storage and virtualization backgrounds.